fongc123/face/README.md

 Files for three-component server application to send messages to and receive messages from the face scanning AiFace device.

 ## Description
 To facilitate bi-directional communication with the face scanning device, a WebSocket application, a Flask application, and a Redis data store were implemented.
 The WebSocket application handles communication with the device, the Flask application handles external HTTP requests, and the Redis data store facilitates in-memory data transfer between the two applications.
-Optionally, a MySQL database can be specified, which will insert activity records (e.g., scanning a face on device) into the database.
+Optionally, a Microsoft SQL (MSSQL) database can be specified, which will insert activity records (e.g., scanning a face on device) into the database.

 ## Installation
 Docker allows for easy installation.
 A Docker Compose YAML file and Dockerfiles are provided in the repository.